CrystalSoe/CrystalSoe.github.io/_posts/6067792V-Applied-Data-Science-Project.md

 ---
 ## Project Background
 Business Objective
-Analyzing ratings, author recommendations, pos, neg feedback count and reviews to identify trends, patterns and address areas with lower ratings.
+- Analyzing ratings, author recommendations, pos, neg feedback count and reviews to identify trends, patterns and address areas with lower ratings.

 Success Criteria
-Enhance customer satisfaction by analyzing ratings (3) and identifying areas for improvement
+- Enhance customer satisfaction by analyzing ratings (3) and identifying areas for improvement

 Data Mining Goal
--Explore ratings, feedback count, author recommendation to identify the trends.
+- Explore ratings, feedback count, author recommendation to identify the trends.
--Analyzing long and short reviews association with ratings and filter the products to improve customer experience.
+- Analyzing long and short reviews association with ratings and filter the products to improve customer experience.

 ## Work Accomplished
 Document your work done to accomplish the outcome